 Michigan has a number of well-attended Pride events - among them Michigan Gay Pride in the capital city of Lansing and Western Michigan Pride in Grand Rapids, as well as the largest city in the region, Motor City Pride in Detroit.
-All of these events take place in June.
 One of the state's longest-running and most popular gatherings, however, takes place during the often sizzling days of midsummer: Hotter Than July is the Detroit Black Gay Pride celebration, and given the metro region's sizable African-American community, it's no wonder this six-day event draws such a strong attendance.
-The dates this year are July 23 through July 28, 2013.
+The dates this year are July 22 through July 27, 2014.

 For more on the Detroit gay scene, check local gay papers, such as Metra Magazine and Between The Lines/Pride Source for details.
 Also take a look at the useful travel site produced by the city's official tourism organization, the Detroit CVB.